martinpercu/store-in-react/README.md

 ```js
 onClick={() => context.setSearchByCategory()}
 ```
-With this we inform the context about what are we doing whe the search...
+- With this we inform the context about what are we doing whe the search...
 So we always get a filtered products.
+- I left commented the old lines in order to see the changes.
+And a basii logic in Home.